usssequoia/usssequoia/_senior_officers/tracey_s.md

 09/21/2024: Assigned as USS Sequoia Chief Medical Officer
 09/29/2024: Promoted to Lieutenant Junior Grade
 03/27/2025: Received Starfleet Medal of Commendation from Captain Isabel Roybal
-04/22/2025: Assigned as USS Sequoia Chief Science Officer in addition to Chief Medical Officer
+04/22/2025: Assigned as USS Sequoia Chief Science Officer in addition to current duties